 In order to be really good at Dota Auto Chess, you need to be flexible.
 Having a plethora of strategies in the back of your mind is vital, as it will allow you to adjust situationally based on the shop draws you are getting as well as the lineups of your opponents.

 Warriors have very high-quality units, so your frontline will often give you not only tankiness, but also great utility from Chess pieces like Axe, Kunkka, and Doom.

-In the mid-late game, you can steadily transition into a secondary synergy which will complete your strategy – Trolls for a physical damage, Mages for magical AoE damage, etc.
+In the mid-late game, you can steadily transition into a secondary synergy which will complete your strategy – Trolls or Hunters for physical damage, Mages for magical AoE damage, etc.

 Mages are probably the most underrated synergy by beginner to intermediate players and at the same time the most important one to get a good understanding of once you grasp the fundamentals of Auto Chess strategy.

 The reason is quite simple: Mages are the only synergy that directly counters three of the most common DAC strategies – Elves, Warriors, and Goblins.